The IBATIS.NET DataMapper API provides four core functions:

 configuration, you can create your own Mapper

-class, and use the Configure
+class, and use the Configure method

 instead: